Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

-* Create the file dialog in the view, send virtual event to notify controller?
-Or inside the controller, ask for the destination.
+* When writing the root glyph name, the points move when pressing qwerasdfzxcv...
+* Duplicate glyph, add it a bit translated to show it
+* Rotate glyph
+* Rotate glyph 180
+* Rotate point 180
-* Duplicate glyph
+* Move glyph with mouse
-* The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good.
-Fix it.
+* The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good
 * Control things with keyboard
 * Add loading of a glyph, after FMlines are set, remap those points to the current image
 * Make the point list scroll when adding points if it is filled